 MAP: Visalia assault cases

 After the first assault in 1999, Visalia Police Chief Jason Salazar says investigators collected DNA evidence.
-Matching DNA evidence would also be collected at the scene of another attack in 1999.
-The 18-year-old victims in both of those cases described a white suspect who used a gun to threaten them and a piece of clothing to conceal his face during the assault.
+The victim in that attack, and another attack in 1999, described a white suspect who used a gun to threaten them and a piece of clothing to conceal his face during the assault.

-DNA would once again be found in a January 2002 sexual battery case that happened at a bus stop on Murray Avenue in Visalia.
-Police said a man wearing a hooded jacket took out a gun and told a woman he'd kill her if she ran.
+Police believe Stane is responsible for another sexual battery case at a bus stop in January of 2002.
+They said a man wearing a hooded jacket took out a gun and told a woman he'd kill her if she ran.
 He then fondled her breasts and walked away.

 Visalia Police believe Stane, 52, is responsible for at least three other assaults or attempted assaults in the early 2000s, but he has not been charged for those incidents.